"chess set", "chess sets", "chess pieces", "chess museum", "schaak"

 Pieces of Nuremberg sets are very fragile, like the "Selenus" sets, and easily damaged, especially the bone ones.
 The sets are very common, except for some variations and large sizes, but complete and undamaged sets are scarce.
 You will notice that some sets listed here are rather damaged.

-Here you see 3 groups: 6 bone sets in different, less common, variations, 7 common wooden sets and 4 common bone sets.
+Here you see 3 groups: 7 bone sets in different, less common, variations, 7 common wooden sets and 5 common bone sets.
 Note that in spite of the numbers here that common wooden sets are less common than common bone sets.
-These sets often make part of a compendium or are accompanied by a roll-board that together with the pieces fit in a coffin.
-I do not know if that also applies to wooden sets.
-The last common bone set listed is part of a compendium.
+These sets often make part of a compendium, such as the 2 last ones, or are accompanied by a roll-board that together with the pieces fit in a coffin.
 I do not have a "Nuremberg" set with board in a coffin, but I have such combination with a "Selenus" set.

 Germany.
-Group of 6 bone sets in less common Nuremberg variations.
+Group of 7 bone sets in less common Nuremberg variations.
+Sometimes the sets are confused with English Barleycorn sets.
+Some Nuremberg sets are decorated with leaves (none listed on the site) and easily confused, unless the set has faces.
 The 2nd set, the one with open worked barrels, has better knights as average and is also a bit large for this type.
 The 3rd set in this group is exceptional large for the type.
+The flags are exceptional as well.
 The 4th set, unfortunately, misses a white Knight and Rook.
-The 5th and 6th set in this group, where King/Queen have no lower stem, is also a less common variation of which some say that it could be Dutch!?
+The 5th to 7th set in this group, where King/Queen have no lower stem, is also a less common variation of which some say that it is Dutch.
+That's also said of the type of Knights on those sets, but I think it is just a later production.
+Maybe 20th century.
+The 7th set is exceptionally large and has flags which is very uncommon for this specific type of "Nuremberg" sets as well.
+The felts it has are most likely added at a later time.
+It was dated 1920, but I think the set is earlier.
+Could be late 19th century.

 Note that pictures of 6th set are very yellow-->I have to redo those.